Get in Trouble

 Get in Trouble is a collection of short stories by author Kelly Link.
 It contains nine short stories, five of which were previously published.
 The stories contain elements of fantasy, magical realism, and light horror.

 The book was a Finalist for the 2016 Pulitzer Prize in Fiction.
 It was also a Finalist for the Indies Choice Book Award in the category "Book of the Year - Adult Fiction."
 The story "The Summer People" won the 2011 Shirley Jackson Awards for best novelette.

 Contents

 "The Summer People"

-When her dad leaves her alone for a few weeks, Fran introduces her new classmate Ophelia to the "summer people," mysterious neighbors who she is tasked to care for.
+When her dad leaves her alone for a few weeks, Fran introduces her childhood friend Ophelia to the "summer people," mysterious neighbors whom she is tasked to care for.

 "I Can See Right Through You"

 Years after starring together in an iconic vampire movie, Will joins ex-lover Meggie's ghost-hunting show as they investigate a vanished nudist colony.

 "Secret Identity"

 15-year-old Billie Faggart arrives at a hotel to meet Paul Zell, an older man she met online while concealing her identity.
 While waiting for him to arrive, she meets the attendees of the double-booked superhero and dentist conventions.